 Axe: An axe is a shaped wedge attached to a short shaft.
 Axes are typically viewed as tools for chopping and splitting wood, but they can make surprisingly good weapons.
 The axe’s size and top heavy balance makes it an effective throwing weapon.

 Bolas: A bolas is 2 or more weighted balls attached by a rope or chains.
-Its is designed to be thrown at the legs.
+It is designed to be thrown at the legs.
 When this weapon would successfully deal damage, it wraps around the target granting the slowed condition, reducing their speed by half.

 Chain sickle: A chain sickle consists of 3 parts.
 A weighted end, a sickle, and a connecting chain.
 Typically, the sickle is used in one hand for defense while attacks are made at range with the weighted end, but practitioners have been known to get creative.
 The chain sickle is a rare weapon because, when compared to other weapons with similar reach, it provides a greater risk and difficulty to the user.